Naereen/slides/2018_01__Python_introduction_for_MATLAB_experts__at_Supelec/slides-pandoc.md

 ---

 # 3.4.
 A simple neural network
-> Using keras (keras.io) it's very simple and concise :sunglasses: !
+> Using keras (keras.io) it's very simple and concise 😎 !

 ```python
 from keras.models import Sequential